 What is Opdivo and what is it used for?

-Opdivo is a cancer medicine used to treat adults with:
+Opdivo is also used on its own to treat adults with:

 Opdivo contains the active substance nivolumab.

 How is Opdivo used?